 My research focuses on political communication in authoritarian countries.
 How autocrats constrain collective action through online censorship, propaganda, and responsiveness.
 How new media technologies allow regime insiders to manipulate information.
 How public preferences are arranged and formed as a result.
 I combine experimental and computational methods with large-scale datasets on political activity in China and other authoritarian regimes to examine these questions.

-My book manuscript, Hush Money: How Welfare and Surveillance Fail to Prevent Collective Action in China, shows how government efforts aimed at preventing collective action in China instead intensifies contention and catalyzes collective action.
+My book manuscript, Hush Money: How China’s Use of Welfare and Surveillance to Prevent Collective Action Backfire, shows how government efforts aimed at preventing collective action in China instead intensify contention and catalyze collective action.

 King, Gary, Pan, Jennifer and Margaret E. Roberts.
 2017.
 “How the Chinese Government Fabricates Social Media Posts for Strategic Distraction, not Engaged Argument.”
 American Political Science Review 111(3): 484-501.
 2017.
 (PDF, Replication)